 As more of our applications are deployed to cloud environments, working with Docker is becoming a necessary skill for developers.
-Often when debugging applications, it is useful to copy files into or out of our Docker containers.
+Often when debugging applications, it’s useful to copy files into or out of our Docker containers.

-In this tutorial, we'll look at some different ways we can copy files to and from Docker containers.
+In this tutorial, we’ll learn different ways we can copy files to and from Docker containers.

 2. Docker cp Command